East Africa crisis

-- CARE Somalia has reached more than 303,0000 people in Somaliland, Puntland and south central Somalia with clean water, food and cash.
+- CARE Somalia has reached more than 330,0000 people in Somaliland, Puntland and south central Somalia with clean water, food and cash assistance.
 CARE plans to reach another 1.2 million Somalis in the next six months with crucial humanitarian aid.

 Watch this short video from Suzy Madigan explaining how CARE is helping in Somalia: